Jbleezy/BO1-Reimagined/README.md

 * If all players on a floor use an elevator or get downed when the power is off, all zombies will now respawn
 * If all players on a floor use an elevator or get downed when the power is on, all zombies will now go through teleporters
 * Fixed lighting in the top floor being incorrect
-* Player viewmodels now use the CIA viewmodel on all characters except Castro
+* All characters now use the CIA viewmodel except Castro

 #### Elevators
 * Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second